 If you have problems please ask your questions in the support forum.

-Simply replace the files index.php, sv.css and img/* with the new files from the distribution.
+Simply replace the files index.php, sv.js, img/* and tpl-* with the new files from the distribution.
+Check svconfig.php-dist if there are new configuration parameters.

 If you have questions please ask them in the support forum.